Engin-Boot/pong-stage-Rajnandini72/Stage0/winnerScore.md

-# Diaply the Score And announce the Winner
+# Disply the Score And announce the Winner

 ## Feature
 It will announce the winner after specific time elapse depending on  score of both players